imranj131/advlib/README.md

 The Service UUID data type is used to include a list of Service or Service Class UUIDs.

-For example in the case where we want to process BLE advertiser data into a Complete 128 Bit UUID,the input payload input need to be 128 bits.
+For example in the case where we want to process BLE advertiser data into a Complete 128 Bit UUID, the input payload input need to be 128 bits.
 Since 128 bits are 16 bytes, which are 16 characters, we would need 32 hexadecimal digits in the payload.

-If we look at the payload in detail,
-* 32 = length of hexadecimal string
-* xx = type
-* 4449555520657669746341796c656572 = 128 bit BLE advertiser

 ```javascript
   var payload = '32074449555520657669746341796c656572';
   var cursor = 0;
   var advertiserData = {};
 ```

+If we look at the payload in detail,
+* 32 = length of hexadecimal string
+* 07 = data type value from [BLE Assigned Number](https://www.bluetooth.org/en-us/specification/assigned-numbers/generic-access-profile) for 128-bit Service Class UUIDs
+* 4449555520657669746341796c656572 = 128 bit BLE advertiser

 ```javascript
   function complete128BitUUIDs(payload, cursor, advertiserData) {